 4. Hydrogen peroxide

-This method is quite effective, but it will leave your retainer smelling kind of bad.
+This method is quite effective, but it can leave your retainer smelling bad.
 As a result, it would be best if you soaked the appliance in mouthwash for a couple of minutes before placing it back into your mouth.

 You may have heard that cleaning the retainer with mouthwash is a bad idea.
 We agree, but only to some extent.
 Mouthwash contains alcohol, which can damage the material of the appliance.
-However, using this method once in a while will not harm your retainer at all.
-You can use Listerine, as it’s great at killing the germs on any orthodontic device.
+However, using this method once in a while will not harm your retainer.
+You can use Listerine, as it’s excellent at killing the germs on any orthodontic device.

 6. Ultrasonic cleaner

 Ultrasonic cleaners are great at cleaning many objects, including watches, jewelry, coins, and, of course, dental appliances.
-A decent sonic cleaner will cost you $10 to $50 depending on their capabilities.
-This device can clean your retainer by vibrating to shake off any buildup on your appliance.
+This device can clean your retainer by vibrating to shake off any buildup.
+The good news is, you can buy one at an affordable price.

 Other Tips on How to Take Care of Retainers